Securing Redis Client Connections

 To encrypt the connection to the database endpoint with TLS, enter the contents the client certificate to the TLS field.

-Note: Once TLS encryption is enabled for the database endpoint, the database will not accept unsecured connections.
+Note: Once TLS encryption is enabled for the database endpoint, the database does not accept unsecured connections.
 TLS encryption can significantly impact database throughput and latency.

 Adding TLS CA signed certificates to the proxy